-I am deeply concerned about the growing income inequality of today’s workforce.
-Many middle-class workers are slipping further behind, struggling to pay monthly bills or provide educational opportunities for their families.
+I am deeply concerned about growing income inequality in today’s workforce.
+Many middle-class workers are slipping further behind, struggling to pay the bills or provide opportunities for their families.
 If Congress fails to help America's middle class achieve greater economic security, our country will lose its competitive edge in the global marketplace.

 Congress has implemented a number of measures over the past several years to protect America’s working families.
-Within a month of entering Congress, I was proud to vote for the first minimum wage increase in more than a decade.
-We also enacted an economic rebate package that put hundreds of dollars into the hands of more than 130 million American families -- including seniors and disabled veterans.
+We enacted an economic rebate package that put hundreds of dollars into the hands of more than 130 million American families – including seniors and disabled veterans.
 More recently, we enacted the Lilly Ledbetter Fair Pay Act to protect workers from pay inequalities and discrimination.
 And I continue to fight to extend tax breaks for middle-class families and to preserve programs that provide critical assistance to families in the workforce.

 Still, we have a long way to go to restore economic security for today’s working families.
-One of the most important actions we can take to protect American jobs is to stop U.S. companies from outsourcing jobs overseas.
-We must provide more incentives for businesses to remain or expand in the United States.
-We must close the loophole in our tax code that encourages companies to locate offshore in order to avoid paying taxes.
-This inconsistency encourages United States corporations to shift jobs and finances overseas, placing a greater tax burden on American families.
+One of the most important actions we can take to protect American jobs is to close the loopholes that reward companies that ship American jobs overseas.
+We must also provide more incentives for businesses to remain or expand in the United States.